Vita / CV

 Andrew Hazelton: Ph.D.
 (2016): Development and evolution of convective bursts in WRF simulations of Hurricanes Dean (2007) and Bill (2009).
 Currently a postdoc at Princeton/GFDL (S. J. Lin, supervisor).

 Ryan Truchelut: Ph.D.
 (2015): Diagnosing Tropical Cyclone Risk Through the Development of a Landfall Diagnostic Index for the North Atlantic Basin.
 Currently Lead Forecaster at International Agribusiness Group.

 Daniel Halperin: Ph.D.
 (2015): Investigating the Potentially Untapped Predictability of Tropical Cyclone Genesis in Operational Global Models.
 (Co-advised with Prof. Henry Fuelberg).
-Currently a Postdoctoral Scientist at U. Albany, NY (Prof. R. Torn supervisor).
+Currently a Research Scientist at NOAA WPC.

 Serena Moseley: (2015): FSU Young Scholars Program (YSP) High School Student